 Fix: Take inventory.

-Look closer at your negative space and don’t be afraid to leave some walls and floor-space bare.
+Look more closely at your negative space, and don’t be afraid to leave some walls and floor space bare.
 “Leaving some walls void of artwork also allows the architecture and focus points in your interior to be appreciated,” Boyer says.
 When you step back to admire, make sure it’s clear what your stylistic direction is.

 The Mishap: It’s too literal.